yowmamasita/Ferris2/docs/tutorial/6_functional_testing.rst

 ==================

 We can add functional tests to our application to verify all of the functionality that we claim to have.
-Ferris provides you with the ability to test our application's handlers in the same way that we tested our data model.
+Ferris provides you with the ability to test our application's controllers in the same way that we tested our data model.

 Before we get started testing, we need to add a root route so that http://localhost:8080/ goes to